Robert Rovetti

 See publications

-SAS and R are used to analyze collected data from projects studying human performance in both dance and weight training.
+R, Stata, and SAS are used to analyze collected data from projects studying human performance in dance and weight training, and longitudinal outcomes in undergrauate computer science programs.

 See publications